 Throughout this journey, many people have said I was mad and some have openly laughed at me.
 One Drama School told me ‘I was clearly creative and needed an outlet for that, but I should think very carefully about what I was doing as it will be impossible’ (they rejected me).
 The Artistic Director of one theatre told me that without three years of full-time drama school training, he wouldn't even look at my CV.
 I chose to ignore these voices.
 I chose to listen to the people who were with me.
 To the person that said to me in 2014 as I sat heavily pregnant with my third child in my end-of-year tutorial: ‘If anyone can do it Emma, you can’.
 I chose to listen to and work with the many people that have given me opportunities to grow.
 I chose to listen to the voice within me.
 Ultimately, I chose to follow my dream.

-Combining all this with raising three small children over the last seven years has not been easy.
-I’ve worked non-stop to ensure I combine training with performing as much as possible.
-I’ve now been in 30 plays and 10 films.
-The wealth of life experience I accumulated during the time I was away from performing has proven invaluable for my work.
-My husband and my family have been tireless and unwavering in their support.
+Combining this with raising three small children has not been easy.
+I've worked tirelessly to ensure I combine training with working as much as possible.
+I’ve now performed in 30 plays and featured in 10 films.
+The wealth of life experience I accumulated during the time I was away from acting has proven invaluable for my work.
+My husband and my family have been unwavering in their support.
 I have a lot to thank them all for.

 I’m half Roma, first generation off a travelling fairground site.
 I take my stage name from my Grandmother.
 She taught me that if you really want to change your life you can.